Fairness in Ranking: A Survey: Fair Supervised learning

-The focus of the fairness definition is on the risk for groups of ranked candidates to be under-recommended, where the group definition is binary, i.e. $A_a \in {0,1}$ for candidate $a$.
-For this, the authors first define pairwise accuracy, which describes the probability that a clicked candidate is ranked above another relevant un-clicked candidate, for the same query:
+The focus of the fairness definition is on the risk for groups of ranked candidates to be under-recommended, \revv{under binary group membership (\ie $A_a \in {0,1}$ for candidate $a$)}.
+For this, the authors first define pairwise accuracy, which describes the probability that a clicked candidate is ranked above another relevant unclicked candidate, for the same query:

 Pairwise fairness asks if the pairwise accuracy is the same across the two groups: